aptech/docs/docs/CR-plotAddErrorBar.rst

                     60 80,
                    80 100 };

-    //Pre-allocate vector to hold means
+    // Pre-allocate vector to hold means
-    //and standard deviation of the samples
-    mu = zeros(num_ranges,1);
+    // and standard deviation of the samples mu = zeros(num_ranges,1);
     s = zeros(num_ranges,1);